imagineLife/big-site/content/social/decision-making/intro.md

 Is this involving tools & tech that I don't use regularly?
 **What about the folks who are involved in the decision and it's outcome**: how strong is _their_ domain expertise in this area?
 Will they be able to execute flawlessly?
 Is this a new tool or technique that is outside the current comfort-zone of them?

+## What Is The Organizational Environment Like?
+### How Harmonious Are Personal And Org Goals?
+Do people want the same things as the org?
+Are people's best interests the same as the org's best interests?
+How does individual performance get "judged" in comparison to the performance of the org?
+Would "higher level" leadership's involvement feel _uniting_ or _divisive_ during the decision-making process?

+### How Unified Is The Team In Team-Based Skills?
+Does everyone know one-another well on the team?
+Is conflict within the team resolved in a professional, timely manner?
+Do team members effectively leverage systems to manage time, work, and communication?